 - Why are your competitors doing better on SMM?

 - What promises are you making and not catering to?

 There are various such questions that need to be answered.
-Hence, here are the top 10 mistakes that you mustn’t make with your social media marketing:
+Hence, here are the top 10 social media marketing mistakes that you should not make in your marketing:

-1. Don’t Jump Into SMM Without A Plan – Big Fall!
+1. Don’t Jump Into Social Media Marketing Without A Plan!

 Most companies might have experienced this and you could be one of them.
 The story goes like this: you decide to join the social network, make your profiles, load it with info, put great stuff out there to attract attention and then disappear.
 Within weeks of your ‘super’ launch your page is converted into a barren land with followers wondering what they are doing there and some people seeking answers and getting no replies.
 Your social media presence soon becomes a flop show!

 So the first step is to have a social media marketing plan.

 The plan should be such that it should build on your presence and not let it dwindle.
 Any plan would need: